 And while Gavin expected his Rensselaer Master of Engineering in Systems Engineering and Technology Management coursework to be challenging, his professors to be among the best in academia, and fellow students to be intelligent and highly motivated, what he didn’t expect was how practical his education would be.
 “I’ve taken lots of classes over the years,” he said, “and there were some where I would reach the end of the semester and ask myself ‘what did I actually learn?’ and I wouldn’t have a good answer.
 With the RPI program, that’s never been an issue - almost every day I apply what I am learning along the way.”

-Gavin’s experience is not an accident according to Michael Hughes, PhD, Director of Faculty Development and Instructor in some of the graduate certificates and degrees at Rensselaer’s Education for Working Professionals.
+Gavin’s experience is not an accident according to Michael Hughes, PhD, Director of Faculty Development and Instructor in some of the graduate certificates and degrees at Rensselaer at Work.
 “We design our courses without subjective tests, but rather with projects that are based upon what our students are facing on the job.
 The project work is mentored because that’s how corporations effectively train and develop their employees.”
 Michael adds that in any enterprise, from startups to multinational conglomerates, the very best of an organization’s leadership will seek out promising employees, assign them to increasingly challenging projects, and then mentor them through the process of leading, analyzing, and changing those projects.
 This dynamic has many well-documented benefits: corporations are able to consistently develop employees, instilling corporate culture while developing a lineage of mentorship for years to come.

 Traditional educational programs, according to Michael Hughes, “seek to minimize the variance in how education is delivered” so that every question has only one correct answer and only one way to determine that answer.
 In the industrial age, where everyone was expected to work at factories and churn out millions of identical widgets, standardizing education and minimizing variance has a certain logic.